neondatabase/neon/test_runner/performance/README.md

 easier to see if you have compile errors without scrolling up.
 `BUILD_TYPE=release CARGO_BUILD_FLAGS="--features=testing,profiling" make -s -j8`

+NOTE: the `profiling` flag only works on linux because we use linux-specific libc APIs like `libc::timer_t`.

 Then run the tests
 `NEON_BIN=./target/release poetry run pytest test_runner/performance"`